 Diverse nano-specific amendments were made to Swiss law.
 Among other things, Swiss law was amended in line with the rules governing nanomaterials in foods, cosmetics and medicinal products in the EU.
 Additional requirements for nanoscale chemicals were also added to the legislation on chemicals.

 More Applicable law

-Various dialogue events have taken place with consumer and environmental organisations, businesses, academia and public authorities.
+Various events took place to foster dialogue with consumer and environmental organisations, businesses, academia and public authorities.

 Zweiter Bericht des Bundesrates zum Aktionsplan Synthetische Nanomaterialien vom 17.12.2014 (PDF, 485 kB, 05.04.2017)only available in German and French